checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 in your own segregated network,  on-premises or cloud-based.
 You need one or more Checkly Agents installed in that location/network with access to your applications.

-Checkly checks are configured and scheduled in the Checkly cloud-based web UI as usual, but selecting a private location runs the check on the agent(s) in your infrastructure. **Agents are stateless and ephemeral**.
+Checkly checks are configured and scheduled in the Checkly cloud-based web UI as usual, but selecting a Private Location runs the check on the agent(s) in your infrastructure. **Agents are stateless and ephemeral**.
 As long as you have at least one operational agent, checks will run in your private location.
 Adding more agents will distribute the load and improve resilience automatically.